Western Railfan Publications

 - sold to Shasta Rail Group (date?)

-The following was sent by Mark Reyes via an email dated March 20, 2011:
+Mark Reyes wrote in an email dated March 20, 2011:

 Flimsies was founded and first edited by a gentleman by the name of Steve Sloan sometime in the early 1980s.
 Steve Sloan also founded and edited an online magazine called Track Warrants in the mid 1990s.
 Charlie Baden was the second editor but was really more of a "hands on" promoter who, with a dedicated staff of experienced railfans, took Flimsies to the level it achieved in the late 1980s and early 1990s.
 I was a minor part of the staff and a personal friend in those days.
 I left before Bill Farmer took over editing.